Retainers are used after you have had your teeth straightened to ensure that they remain in their new straight position.

 Orthodontics is the area of dentistry concerned with the growth of the teeth, jaws and face.

 The purpose of orthodontic treatment is to make the best of your teeth.
 This includes allowing you to bite correctly, eat more comfortably, and to care for your teeth and gums more easily.
 And your smile will benefit, too.
 Common conditions requiring orthodontic treatment are:

 The ideal age to have orthodontic treatment is around 12 or 13, while you're still growing.
 The opportunity for improvement in an adult is more limited and surgery is more likely to be needed.

-Treatment usually lasts from 18 months to two years, during which visits to Finaghy Orthodontic Centre are needed every four to six weeks.
+Treatment usually lasts from 18 months to 2 years, during which visits to Finaghy Orthodontic Centre are needed every 4 to 6 weeks.

 There are many different types of braces.
 Some are removable, which you take out at night, to eat a meal, or clean.
 Some are fixed and stay in all the time.
 NHS braces are made of metal, but at Finaghy Orthodontic Centre we offer clear braces for private treatments- which use clear ceramic brackets, so you can hardly see them on your teeth.

 Following completion of your course of treatment, you will be required to wear a retainer for a number of hours a day or at night, to ensure your teeth remain in their new position.
 Your Finaghy Orthodontic Centre dentist will advise you of how long you need to wear your retainer for on completion of your treatment.